 That can be answered relatively easily.

-If you have to fall back from training or reduce your workouts for a certain period, you don’t want to lose your hard acquired gains, do you?
-This is why it’s important to know how much volume you need to maintain your muscles.
+If you have to reduce your workouts for a certain period, you don’t want to lose your hard acquired gains, do you?
+This is why it’s important to know how much volume you need to maintain your shape.

-Such phases, called “deload” often occur after 4-5 weeks of your mesocycle.
-On average, you reduce your usual weights about 40-50% and training with the same amount of sets but higher reps to just keep the execution safe.
+Such phases, so-called “deload” often occur after 4-5 weeks of your mesocycle.
+On average, you reduce your usual weights about 40-50% and training by keeping the number of sets even but using higher reps so to ensure execution safely.

 As a result, your body can recover and when starting your new mesocycle, you’re in charge of full strength.
-Either way, you need to change exercises over time to stimulate new incentives, which is a good thing to do every 2-3 mesocycles for beginners.
-While each mesocycles for advanced athletes.
+Either way, you need to change exercises over time to stimulate growth.
+As a rule of thumb, beginners can consider switching exercises every 2-3 mesocycles.
+Advanced athletes could even replace

-Concluding, it is crucial to know what the MV is and what you can use as benchmarks to ensure you don’t lose any muscles.
+Concluding, it is crucial to know the MV and what you can use as benchmarks to ensure you don’t lose any muscles.

-Also, something that gets underestimated quickly, keeping the volume in your “deload phase” low, which often tends to be too high.
+Also, something that gets underestimated quickly, is keeping the volume appropriate low during the “deload phase”, which often tends to be too high.